Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 title = "algebra as computation" date = "2024-04-13"
 template = "blog.html"
-description = "It's good to start with an example, and one I am quite fond of is the construction of Clifford algebras.
-These are miraculously ubiquitous objects whether you are in physics, computer science, or mathematics.
-They generalize  the complex numbers and quaternions, matrices and exterior algebras, lie algebras and spinors, and more.
+description = "It's good to start with an example, and one I am quite fond of is the construction with vector spaces by creating sum types, product types, and the tensor type.
+These are all miraculously ubiquitous objects whether you are in physics, computer science, or mathematics.
+We will see how one can go from the algebraic perspective straight into implementation and how we can extract additional features of these objects naturally."
+# They generalize  the complex numbers and quaternions, matrices and exterior algebras, lie algebras and spinors, and more.
 We get lovely geometry and a beautiful set of computationally efficient rules!
-Let's do this from a categorical perspective."
+Let's do this from a categorical perspective.
 [taxonomies]
 tags = ["math", "algebra", "category theory"]
 +++